-I have done this already a million times, but I always find something that I love: maybe last year those pied-de-poule shorts didn’t catch my attention, but this year they will be a staple in my closet (because, surprise! trends always will come back), or my hips were too small for the beautiful dotted dress, but now it fits like a glove.
+I have done this already a million times, but I always find something that I love: maybe last year those pied-de-poule shorts didn’t catch my attention but this year they will be a staple in my closet (because, surprise! trends always will come back), or my hips were too small for the beautiful dotted dress but now it fits like a glove.

-When I texted her to ask about its story, she answered: ‘neither you nor your brother had been born when I bought it! *surprised emoji with crosses for eyes*’
+When I texted her to ask about its story, she answered: ‘neither you nor your older brother had been born when I bought it! *surprised emoji with crosses for eyes*’

 Which makes the beret date back to the early 80’s.

-I had seen this sweater thousands of times in our childhood pics, but it wasn’t until the day I found it on a chest that I saw all its true potential – in the photos it looked too 70s-ish for me.
+I had seen this sweater thousands of times in our childhood pics, but it wasn’t until the day I found it in a chest that I saw all its true potential – in the photos it looked too 70s-ish for me.

-Every time I wear it, I get compliments on how original it is, and people ask me where I got it – Sorry, limited edition!
+Every time I wear it, I get compliments on how original it is, and people ask me where I got it – sorry, limited edition 💁♀️